Tours of The James Dempsey Mansion

 The home has over eight thousand square feet of living space -- room for Mr. and Mrs. Dempsey's many children (and staff).

-The interior contains: 33 rooms (not counting storage and closet spaces), 29 patterns of wallpaper, and original oak and parquet flooring thoughout, two original dining rooms, two butler's pantries, two parlors (a ladies' parlor and a gentlemen's parlor), a formal library, a first floor living suite with private entrance, a three-story atrium open to a skylit roof, ten bedrooms, a former billiards parlor (now a suite), an attached glass conservatory, eight and one-half baths, ten original fireplaces, two formal entries and three service entries, a large finished basement with servant quarters, 48 interior doors, 5 landings from the 1st to the 3rd floor, and sixty-one windows.
+The interior contains: 29 rooms, 29 patterns of wallpaper, and original oak and parquet flooring thoughout, two original dining rooms, two butler's pantries, two parlors (a ladies' parlor and a gentlemen's parlor), a formal library, a first floor living suite with private entrance, a three-story atrium open to a skylit roof, ten bedrooms, a former billiards parlor (now a suite), an attached glass conservatory, six and one-half baths, ten original fireplaces, two formal entries and three service entries, a large finished basement with servant quarters, 48 interior doors, 5 landings from the 1st to the 3rd floor, and sixty-one windows.

 The Collections and Furnishings